diegoarvz4/weather_app/README.md

 # JavaScript Open Weather API

 > This application is a weather service.
-It fetches the information from OpenWeather.com
+It fetches the information from OpenWeather.com and displays it in a practical manner.

 ## Prerequisites